AndrewC160/nextflow_CutNRun/README.md

 # Cut&Run Nextflow pipeline

 [Nextflow](https://github.com/nextflow-io/nextflow) is a popular scripting language that allows for tasks (defined as "processes") to be defined with inputs (dependencies) and outputs, and subsequent tasks that operate on these outputs will be run once all dependencies are ready.
-Tasks are parallellized, and a failed pipeline can be resumed following failure to pick up where it left off.
+Tasks are parallellized, and a failed pipeline can be `-resume`d to pick up where it left off.
 In the event a script along the pipeline is changed or an input is altered, the process(es) that use that script/input will be repeated with the updated code/inputs.
 Nextflow is a widely used and readily available system that can be easily shared.

 ![cutNrun_nextflow_pipeline](https://github.com/user-attachments/assets/b610e71e-22db-477b-b462-14b069277dbf)